BY DR. BAYNE FRENCH MD DC

 Fasting has occurred in numerous cultures and religions for thousands of years in a voluntary way.
 Muslims, Hindus, Buddhists, and Catholics fast routinely.
 Hippocrates and even Benjamin Franklin fasted regularly.
 It has also been practiced for millions of years in an involuntary way, AKA starvation.
 We as humans are perfectly suited to go without eating for long periods of time with a high level of function and the ability to fight, travel, build, and enjoy a little romance along the way

 But for most people, missing a meal equates to a medical emergency.
 Charles Morse (Anthony Hopkins) said in The Edge “what one man can do another can do.”
 What one person can do in regards to fasting, either now or 100,000 years ago…another can do.
 It just might take some practice and adaptation.
-But why would

 But why would you want to?
 Because it’s trendy that’s why!
 Yep, there is a very hopeful trend in how we view optimal human living, based largely on how our cellular machinery works.
 And I’ll guarantee you this…the Ancients did not eat breakfast, snack, lunch, snack, dinner, dessert, and then more snacks.
 In both obese individuals and those with optimal weight, I have seen a myriad of health benefits and reversal of numerous diseases simply by limiting carbs and going without eating for periods of time.
 It seems daunting but it is very doable, and several regimens may be tried and tailored for preference.